Romania Itinerary How To Plan a One Week Trip to Romania by JetSettingFools.com

 View of the Palace of Parliament, Bucharest, Romania

 Start your day in the Centrul Civic District, which was designed by Communist Dictator Nicolae Ceaușescu.
-Sights to see in the district are the Bucharest Fountains, the People’s Palace and the not-yet-finished People’s Salvation Cathedral.
+Top sights to see in the district are the Bucharest Fountains, the People’s Palace and the People’s Salvation Cathedral.

 Primaverii Neighborhood and Herastrau Park